There are now 2 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) reading tests; (2) research essay; and (3) tutorial participation.
+Indicative assessments in this unit are as follows: (1) in-class presentation; (2) research essay; and (3) participation in tutorials and online forum.
 Further information is available in the unit outline.

 - Unit Coordinator(s)